 6. La Gran Tasca

 At La Gran Tasca they have been preparing their cocido every day since 1942.
 The place is full of photographs that tell the history of the place and show the famous people who have enjoyed their stew.
-Their cocido has two courses, but the first (the soup, very tasty) is the most revered by lovers of hot food.
+Their cocido has two turnovers, but the first (the soup, very tasty) is the most revered by lovers of hot food.
 In the second one come both the viands and the vegetables and we warn you that, if it is already a hearty meal, here it is even more so, because the quantities are very abundant.

 💶 €€€€€